 Smartphones have brought about unparalleled convenience in our daily lives.
 We are constantly connected to our rolodex of contacts with a variety of methods of communication.
 We can access all the information available on the world wide web anytime.
 Consumers looking to make purchases on the go can find the nearest store with ease.
 For businesses, the mobile platform represents not only a major avenue for advertising, but an opportunity to give customers the ultimate convenience when purchasing products.

 According to Internet Retailer, mobile commerce represents 30% of all US e-commerce and rose by 38.7% from 2014 to 2015.
-According to The Mobile Playbook, the absence of a mobile presence is the financial equivalent of closing a store for one day a week.
 Mobile commerce drives sales, and businesses lacking a mobile strategy are missing out on a major opportunity to increase revenue.
 Here are the top mobile commerce trends for 2016:

 INTEGRATING PHYSICAL WITH DIGITAL